The Hitcher (1986 film): Theatrical

 Contractually, TriStar Pictures was obligated to distribute any film by HBO/Silver Screen.
-TriStar representatives saw an early screening and studio president David Matalon said, "It's the best film that we have for 1986".
+After TriStar representatives saw an early screening, studio president David Matalon remarked, "it's the best film that we have for 1986".
 The Hitcher opened in 800 theaters on February 21, 1986, and made $2.1 million during its opening weekend, going on to gross $5.8 million in North America.